Results.

 4 December 2024

-Appellant failed to prove ownership or wrongful execution; proper remedy was objection proceedings and appeal was dismissed.
+Appellant failed to prove ownership; proper remedy was objection proceedings under Order XXI Rule 57; appeal dismissed with costs.

 2 December 2024